vuxcode/pr1-project-Josefin-animation/time-report.md

 >2025-11-27 figure out wtf is wrong with <!--else if (username==null) {alert("Please input a name") console.log("or at else if")-->'
 11:25 (15mins)

+>2025-11-28 struggling how to picture it in my mind in how i should format the if statements for the dialogue arrays.

 # "Budget" 30 hours, 3-4 hours per week